reigningforest/CoxPH_Analysis_Simple/README.md

 - The multivariate analysis is using all significant univariate p-values < 0.1.

-- This is an improvement on the below source's code, gathering all results in a .csv.
+- This is an improvement on the below source's code.

 Sources: